aws/eks-anywhere/docs/developer/best-practice.md

 In returning early, we also create clearer code that has lower [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) that can be the cause for bugs.

 Never use naked returns.
 Go allows return types to be specified with an identifier.
 The identifier is a scoped variable in the context of the function and its value can be set during program execution.
-Doing so, however, often creates unnecessraily difficult to rationalize logic.
+Doing so, however, often creates unnecessarily difficult to rationalize logic.

 Use named returns only if strictly necessary for disambiguation (for example, a function that returns the same type twice).
 If you don't specify names for your return values you can't accidentally use naked returns.